 What if I cannot get my visa because my visa centre is closed?

 While some UK visa centres are now starting to open, we are aware that some remain closed in some countries.

 We hope that all visa centres will reopen in time for students coming to join us in September 2020, but will keep the situation under review.
 We are constantly monitoring guidance from UKVI and will provide updates on this webpage and directly to applicants.

 What if my English language test centre is closed?
 Will you consider alternative assessments?

 We know that test providers are intending to offer additional test appointments once they reopen to deal with the backlog.

 We will continue to monitor the provision of English language tests over the coming weeks, and will assess the impact this is having on our offer holders, to identify if there are any actions we can take to alleviate problems with access to tests.

-We are aware that delays to processing visas and/or obtaining English Language qualifications may have an impact on applications for the English for Academic Purposes Pre-sessional courses.
-We are continuing to monitor the situation and to consider actions that we might take to mitigate these impacts, including the possibility of offering the pre-sessional in an alternative format.
+We are aware that delays to processing visas and/or obtaining English language qualifications may have an impact on applications for the English for Academic Purposes pre-sessional courses.
+We are continuing to monitor the situation and considering actions that we might take to mitigate these impacts, including the possibility of offering the pre-sessional in an alternative format.